ToshioCP/Gtk4-tutorial/src/sec15.src.md

 Isn't it a contradiction?

 When first instance is launched, then it registers itself with its application ID (for example, `com.github.ToshioCP.tfe`).
-Just after the registration, startup signal is emitted, then activate or open signal is emitted and the instance's main loop runs.
+Just after the registration, the startup signal is emitted, then activate or open signal is emitted and the instance's main loop runs.
-I wrote "startup signal is emitted just after the application instance is initialized" in the prior subsection.
+I wrote "a startup signal is emitted just after the application instance is initialized" in the prior subsection.
 More precisely, it is emitted after the registration.

 If another instance which has the same application ID is launched, it also tries to register itself.
-Because this is the second instance, the registration of the ID has already done, so it fails.
+Because this is the second instance, the registration of the ID has already been done, so it fails.
-Because of the failure startup signal isn't emitted.
+Because of the failure, a startup signal isn't emitted.
 After that, activate or open signal is emitted in the primary instance, not on the second instance.
 The primary instance receives the signal and its handler is invoked.
 On the other hand, the second instance doesn't receive the signal and it immediately quits.